HackTheSolarSystem/MineralMapping/README.md

   - scikit-learn
   - scikit-image
 3. Much of the code is in the form of Jupyter notebook files, which can be accessed by running the `jupyter notebook` command and opening the .ipynb file in the browser window that opens.
+The code for the clustering approach can be found in `mineral_mapping_script.py` and `dbscan_clustering.py`.

 ### Frontend Overview